-• the number and kind of securities available for issuance under the Amended and Restated 2007 Plan; and

-• in order to prevent dilution or enlargement of the rights of participants, the number, kind and, where applicable, the exercise price of securities subject to outstanding incentive awards.
+• the number and kind of securities available for issuance under the Amended and Restated 2007 Plan; and in order to prevent dilution or enlargement of the rights of participants, the number, kind and, where applicable, the exercise price of securities subject to outstanding incentive awards.

 Administration.
 The Amended and Restated 2007 Plan will be administered by our Board of Directors or by a committee of the Board.
 Any such committee will consist of at least two members of the Board, all of whom are "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, who are "independent" as required by the listing standards of the NASDAQ Stock Exchange and who are "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
 We expect both the Board of Directors and the Compensation Committee of the Board of Directors to administer the Amended and Restated 2007 Plan.
-The Board of Directors or the committee may delegate its duties, power and authority under the Amended and Restated 2007 Plan to any of our officers to the extent consistent with applicable Delaware corporate law, except with respect to participants subject to Section 16 of the Securities Exchange Act of 1934.
+The Board of Directors or the committee administering the Amended and Restated 2007 Plan is referred to as the "committee."
+The committee may delegate its duties, power and authority under the Amended and Restated 2007 Plan to any of our officers to the extent consistent with applicable Delaware corporate law, except with respect to participants subject to Section 16 of the Securities Exchange Act of 1934.